What to do in Aoraki/Mount Cook National Park, home to glaciers, grandeur & high mountain peaks

 Alternatively, Lakestone Lodge on the edge of Lake Pukaki is an absolutely stunning place to stay, only a short drive away.

-The best hikes in Aoraki/Mount Cook National Park
+Hiking in Aoraki/Mount Cook National Park

 The main things to in Aoraki/Mount Cook are hikes - this is where you’ll find some of the best short walks in New Zealand.